faraz9993/All_EIC_DevOps_Training/Day_4_Task.md

 For that, I created two ubuntu server using AWS EC2 instance.

-In security group I  allowed ALL TCP traffic so both the nodes can easily connect with each other using token.
+In security group, I  allowed ALL TCP traffic so both the nodes can easily connect with each other using the token.

-In bothe the nodes I install docker swarm using below commands:
+In both the nodes, I installed docker swarm using below commands:

 ```
 apt-get update && apt-get install docker.io -y